hoffmka/ophthal-on-fhir-dash/README.md

 To get the Observation resources as Bundle. http://hapi.fhir.org/baseR4/Observation?patient=44491871

-[FHIR-PIRATE](https://github.com/UMEssen/FHIR-PYrate) and [pandas](https://pandas.pydata.org) were used to access the FHIR resources and subsequently process the data.
+[FHIR-PIRATE](https://github.com/UMEssen/FHIR-PYrate) were used to access the FHIR resources and subsequently process the data.

+[Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai) were used for styling.

 To run the application: